Cara do Índio PR01COR

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.

-This linear route connects two important geosites, Caldeirão to Vila do Corvo, covering from north to south, one of the islands least affected by the anthropogenic action.
+This linear route connects two important geosites, Caldeirão and Vila do Corvo, covering, from north to south, one of the Azorean islands least affected by the anthropogenic action.
 It also goes through some zones of the Costa e Caldeirão do Corvo Protected Area for the Management of Habitats or Species.

-Begin the trail at Caldeirão viewpoint and follow along the asphalted road towards south enjoying the perspective of the island.
-Arriving at a house known as the house of the Forestry, choose a dirt path passing by the Trevo creek, until reaching a dirt road.
+Begin the trial at Caldeirão Viewpoint and follow along the asphalted road towards the south, enjoying the perspective of the island.
+Arriving at a house known as the Forest House, choose a dirt path passing by the Ribeira do Trevo (stream) until reaching a dirt road.

 Follow the marks until the artificial water tanks, built between 2002 and 2013, that work as superficial water retention basins to serve the village population.
-This area, known locally as Baldio, serves the local community and is characterized by the absence of cultivated fields or pastures delimited by natural or stone walls, typical of the Azorean landscape.
-The trail goes around a volcanic cone with a crater open to the south, known as geosite of Coroinha e Arriba de Pingas.
+This area, locally known as Baldio, serves the local community and is characterized by the absence of cultivated fields or pastures delimited by natural boundaries or stone walls, typical of the Azorean landscape.
+The trail goes around a volcanic cone with a crater open to the south, known as Coroínha e Arriba de Pingas geosite.
 Enjoy the view over Flores Island and continue until arriving again to cultivated fields and pastures.
 Proceed among stone walls until you reach a sea-cliff where you will find, on your right, a basaltic rock that was sculpted by erosion and which the inhabitants believe is the face of an Indian man.

-From here the road goes down more deeply, through a shortcut flanked by endemic flora such as Erica azorica and Juniperus brevifolia, passing by old shelters dug on the rock and interesting geological formations.
-Pass by a viewpoint where is possible to see Vila do Corvo and continue until you arrive on a road.
-Cross it carefully and proceed by the historical area of the Vila with focus on the architecture of the houses and the narrow streets, determinant during the attack of the pirates in the 16th and 17th centuries.
+From here, the road goes down more deeply, through a shortcut flanked by endemic flora such as Erica azorica and Juniperus brevifolia, passing by old shelters dug on the rock and interesting geological formations.
+Pass by a viewpoint where it is possible to see Vila do Corvo and continue until you arrive at a road.
+Cross it carefully and proceed by the historical area of the Vila, focusing on the houses’ architecture and the narrow streets, determinant during the attack of pirates in the 16th and 17th centuries.